 FAQ

-The FOEN publishes hydrological data of various quality levels ('release status'):
+The FOEN publishes hydrological data on rivers and lakes of varying quality ("release status"):

-• Raw data: unaudited raw data.
+- Raw data: Unverified raw data.
 This data may contain errors.

-• Validated data: this is definitive data.
-It is checked more thoroughly and corrected if necessary.
+- Validated data: These data have been more thoroughly checked and corrected if necessary.
 There are generally no further changes to these data series.

-Real-time data (graphs of current data, SMS service, 'Meine Pegel' app): raw data.
+Real-time data (graphs of current data, text message service, 'Meine Pegel' app): Raw data

 Flood statistics and low-flow statistics: validated data.